A comparison of categorical and topological entropies on Weinstein manifolds: Categorical vs topological entropy

 \section{Categorical vs topological entropy}

 In this Section, we prove our main theorem comparing categorical and topological entropy.
-To be more precise, let $\phi:\hW \to \hW$ be a compactly supported exact symplectic automorphism of a Weinstein manifold $\hW$.
-Let $\Phi:\cW(\hW) \to \cW(\hW)$ denote the functor induced from $\phi$, where $\cW(\hW)$ is the wrapped Fukaya category of $\hW$.
+To be more precise, let $(\hW,d\lambda)$ be a Weinstein manifold and let $W\subset \hW$ be an associated Weinstein domain.
+Let $\phi:\hW \to \hW$ be a compactly supported exact symplectic automorphism of $\hW$.
+Let $\Phi:\cW(W) \to \cW(W)$ denote the functor induced by $\phi$.
 Then, we prove Theorem \ref{thm main}.

 \begin{thm}[=Theorem \ref{thm main in introduction}] The categorical entropy of $\Phi$ bounds the topological entropy of $\phi$ from below, i.e.,